Activity Information

 Examples of Activities that Count

-• Spending quality time with unrelated elderly (reading, singing, etc.)
+• Spending quality time with unrelated elderly in a care facility (reading, singing, etc.)

 • Assisting unrelated elderly community members with household chores